AARNet/Digital-Skills-GitBook/CONTRIBUTING.md

 8. Then open SUMMARY.md and select Edit this file.
 This file is the GitBook’s Table of Contents.
 Add your page by copying the existing format and structure.
 9. Commit your changes directly to the master branch.
 10. Now you will need to submit a [pull request](https://github.com/AARNet/Digital-Skills-GitBook/blob/master/glossary.md#pullrequest) to notify the project team.
 Click on the Pull requests heading and start a New pull request.
 11. Ensure the base repository is AARNET/Digital-Skills-GitBook and head repository is your forked repository.
-Then Create pull request.
+Then click on Create pull request.
 12. You will need to add a Title for your pull request.
 You will also need to leave a comment.
 This can be a short description of the changes you have made.
+Then click on Create pull request to finalise the request.

 ## Other useful resources